LADIES PHILOPTOCHOS SOCIETY

 Mrs. Helen Thornberg

 We thank all of our past presidents, our past and present officers, and board members for all of their hard work and dedication to all of the Philoptochos endeavors.
-Also, we thank the community which has supported all of our Philoptochos endeavors.

 The Ladies Philoptochos Society supports both national and local charities.

 Our national commitments include the following organizations: